Sunbird-RC/sunbird-rc-ui/README.md

 # Sunbird-RC UI

-Configurable Angular front end with generic forms and layouts for OpenSaber RC
+Configurable Angular front end with generic forms and layouts for Sunbird RC

 # Community Discussions & Issue Reporting
 Please use the community repo for reporting issues & participating in discussions